KimbaWLion/DiscordBaseballBot/README.md

   * Not used, but supposed to be used to determine when a day ends to change the URL searched for.

 # Changelog
+* 4-28-18
+  * We now use BeautifulSoup to parse the HTML, fixing an html parsing bug
+  * Fixed the infinite loop on offdays bug, allowing the bot to continue posting through a long period of time
+  * Fixed the bug for only certain teams where the bot would fail due to other directories containing the team's TEAM_CODE
 * 3-26-18
   * The bot now changes the date automatically so it doesn't need to be run every day
   * The HTML from mlb.com is now split by ' ' instead of '\n'.
 This is a temporary fix to get the URL I need for the games.
 I should still use beautiful soup for this in a future fix